visenri/pico_cmake_extras/README.md

     Motivation:
     Sometimes, I find usefull to have preprocessing in asm files, to use different asm depending on externally defined macros.
-    I hope other people may find it useful
+    I hope other people may find it useful.

 **Usage:**